 On June 26, 2015, the United States Supreme Court issued a ruling in the landmark case, Obergerfell vs. Hodges, which provided equal protection for same-sex marriage in our country.
 As a result, same-sex couples now have the same benefits- and risks- associated with marriage as opposite-sex couples.

 Unexpected events are those that take us by surprise and have the potential to stun and paralyze us.
-What once seemed certain may become uncertain and scary in the blink of an eye.
+What once seemed confident may become uncertain and scary in the blink of an eye.
 Having your spouse pass away is one such unexpected event.
 For family law practitioners, divorce would be an unexpected life event that we see happen to people more often than we would like.

-Becoming financially independent is the key to surviving- and thriving- after divorce
+Becoming financially independent is the key to surviving- and thriving- after divorce.

 Improve your credit

 When your spouse makes all of the financial decisions for your family, you are entrusting them with too much responsibility.
 Your spouse may have credit accounts that go unattended to and ultimately are unpaid.
 Since Texas is a community property state, these unpaid bills could stand to harm your credit as well as your spouse's if your name is on the account itself.

 In the future, if you want to buy a car or a home, having good credit is essential.
 A history of unpaid bills can negatively affect your credit and leave you without options in the future.
 Review your credit report to make sure you recognize all of the open accounts in your name.
 If you do not remember one, contact the credit bureau to do some research.

 Of course, the need for good credit is diminished if you choose to live a life that does not incorporate the use of debt.
 However, I realize that a no-debt lifestyle may dramatically change your current lifestyle, so baby steps are probably needed to get to this stage.